A CASE STUDY; Status Report IV

 Status Report IV is purely an analysis of events encompassing one case worthy of serious review.
 I believe the data I present here offer substantially more than other encounters or retrievals published in my series of status reports.
 Significantly inadequate by comparison is the Nellis AFB affair, 1968, in Case A-5 Status Report II, and the Lumberton (or Wilmington), Ohio, skirmish in Case B-13 of the same paper and updated on Page 44 of Status Report III.
 The only commonality, it seems, is that they all carry a burden of proof as do all cases in UFO lore!

-monograph.
-I think Jeffrey Morse's case is special and, if we like to ramble
+I think Jeffrey Morse's case is special and, if we

 it is long overdue.